-If you create an indexed partition, you are billed only for the volume of logs ingested into the partition.
-You can search and analyze logs in the partition with quick results and without incurring additional costs.
-Use indexed partitions to ingest logs that you plan to query regularly.
+In an indexed partition, you are billed only for the volume of logs stored in the partition.
+You can search and analyze logs with quick results and without incurring additional costs.
+Use indexed partitions to store logs that you plan to query regularly.

 Indexed partitions retain logs for up to 30 days.

 In a non-indexed partition, you are billed for the volume of logs and also for searching the logs.
 Querying logs renders slower results than indexed partitions.
 Use non-indexed partitions to store logs that you do not plan to query regularly.